cmitch819/onenightwerewolfbot/README.md

 My friends loved playing this game in person in our first year of university, but this was obviously complicated by COVID-19 when we could no longer meet in person.
 To make up for this, I decided to program a bot that would allow us to play a version of the game using the group chat app Discord.
 It would used text-based commands to randomly assign a role to each player by privately messaging them, giving them clear instructions on how to perform their “role” in a virtual setting.
 While players discussed who they thought was the werewolf in a voice chat, they would then be able to vote by message in the server, and once every player had voted the bot would announce the winners.

 ![Screenshot (391)](https://user-images.githubusercontent.com/22796402/184992836-cae4e6e3-1de2-4d2e-b854-09fa62a2983f.png)
+>This is what the main Discord server looks like when players are voting.

 Rules and roles are further explained in the code, both when you send the command "-instructions" and when you receive your role directly, so no prior knowledge of One Night Werewolf is required to play using the bot--all you need is an IDE like Pycharm and your own Discord API token, which you can put in a file call "save.txt" to run the bot as is.